-Women with overly large breasts can experience emotional problems, poor self-image, physical pain and discomfort.
-Breast reduction surgery can often times help relieve the pain and discomfort due to large breasts.
-Breast reduction surgery can enhance your health and appearance.
+Women with overly large breasts can experience poor self-image, physical pain, and discomfort.
+Breast reduction surgery can often times help relieve the pain and discomfort due to large breasts, enhancing your health and appearance.

 Breast reduction surgery is also called a reduction mammoplasty.
-This surgery is designed to remove excess breast fat, glandular tissues and skin.
-The surgical goal is to achieve a breast size that is in proportion with your body, and alleviate the psychological and physical discomfort associated with overly large breasts.
-Patients are typically very happy after surgery and long-term satisfaction rates are high.
+This surgery is designed to remove excess breast fat, glandular tissues, and skin.
+The surgical goal is to achieve a breast size that is in proportion to your body and alleviate physical discomfort associated with overly large breasts.
+Patients are typically very happy with the surgery, and long-term satisfaction rates are high.

 When is breast reduction surgery a good option?

 If you suffer from any or all of the following, a reduction mammoplasty may be right for you:

 - You have large, pendulous, heavy and dense breasts that cause chronic neck, back and shoulder pain, mid back pain, back spasms and rashes,

 - The weight of your breasts interferes with your ability to be physically active,

 - Your nipples rest significantly below the breast crease when unsupported, and